spider/spider/docs/command-builder.md

 The Query builder extends the Command Builder, but allows you to:
   1. Execute queries directly from the Builder
   2. [Format responses](responses.md)
-  3. Use some extra sugar to make everything more fluent.

 ### Configuring the Query builder
 All `Query` needs to get going is a valid connection